-Let’s examine this quote of Mr. Campbell to see what if this is statement is complete?
-It begs the questions of whether or not we are confined to space and time?
-Can we experience things outside the realm of the three dimensions of height, width and length?
+Let’s examine this quote of Mr. Campbell to see if this is statement is complete?
+It begs the question, are we confined to space and time?
+Can we experience things outside the realm of the three dimensions of height, width, and length?
 Is our awareness of events stuck in the arena of time?

 Life is an opportunity for our consciousness to explore as a single vantage point.
-Within this sphere of awareness, we embark on a mission in search of experience our true nature of divinity.
+Within this sphere of awareness, we embark on a mission searching for an experience of our true nature of divinity.

 This quest is made more difficult because we have different skills and abilities.
 Many people don’t realize they are on this quest until it is too late.
 Some only get the big picture when they are on their t of use don’t know we are on this quest until we are on our deathbed.
 The path for our mission of discovery has several obstacles.